tweissbeck/guild-forum/README.md

 }
 </pre>

+### Configuration in reference.conf

 Create a local file "reference.conf" and define the following keys <br/>
+This file is local to your installation and ignored by git.

 #### Recaptcha
 Can be disabled in main config file<br/>